 - You have suffered repeated IVF failure

 With PGD your doctor can identify translocations in chromosomes (rearrangements of parts of chromosomes) as well as single mutations in genes that can cause genetic diseases.

-- It allows you to see of potential problems in the embryo to let you decide if you want to continue with the pregnancy
+- Check the embryos for potential problems in the embryo to let you decide if you want to continue with the pregnancy.

 - Extra time needed before embryo implantation